UChicago-ExtremeWeather/.github/profile/README.md

 ## Contact

-For questions on data use, citations, or requests, please contact:
+For questions on data use, citations, or requests for updates, please contact:
 Kate Burrows · kburrows@uchicago.edu
 Department of Public Health Sciences, University of Chicago